MatchPatern/source/door.md

 SPEND POINTS (just for fun):
 • 5 points → reveal a secret emoji 🕳️
-• 10 points → skip one "come back tomorrow" gap
+• 10 points → skip one "come back later" gap
 • 20 points → virtual chicken feather (does nothing, everything)
 • 50 points → 👑 50 points = you were always here